Sunday, 3 November 2013

 — Understand the risks.
 Borrowing on margin is not for the amateur investor.
 Margin can result in losing more than your original investment.
 However, you could also boost your return significantly.

-— Only consider margin if your marginable portfolio is diversified enough and large enough (relative to the level of margin debt) to help reduce risk.
+and large enough (relative to the level of margin debt) to help reduce risk.
 In this case, margin can be a convenient, flexible and low-cost borrowing tool to leverage your investments.

-— Opt for margin over other debt if you can.
 Margin interest rates are typically lower than credit cards and unsecured personal loans, plus there’s no set repayment schedule with a margin loan.
 Margin interest may be tax deductible if you use the margin to purchase taxable investments.
 Consult a tax professional about your individual situation.

 Don’t borrow the max.
 Investors can generally borrow up to 50 percent of the purchase price of marginable investments, but pushing the limits can be extremely risky.
 A decline in the value of securities purchased on margin can require you to provide additional funds to the lending brokerage firm within a short time to avoid the forced sale of those securities or other securities in your account.
 And remember to double-check your firm’s margin policies, as they can differ between firms.